fossasia/wp-tweet-feed-plugin/readme.txt

 = 2.1.2 =
 * Fixed spacing issue that was introduced in 2.1.1
-* Added links to the <a href="http://xavisys.com/support/forum/twitter-widget-pro/">Support Forum</a>
+* Added links to the Support Forum

 = 2.1.1 =
 * Added an option to open links in new windows